Key takeaway

 Allow: /

-Restrict the bot everywhere
+Restrict the bot from everything:

 User-agent: PerplexityBot